katherinebrown539/NEMO_II/data/README.md

 # Data File Requirements
 1) There can be no missing data.
 All the attributes must have some value
-2) The class must be the first element on the line.
-The following elements are the attributes.
-An example dataset with this is the SPECT/SPECTF datasets provided by UCI Machine Learning Repository.
+2) The class must be specified in config/config.json.
+If the class specified does not exist or spelled incorrectly, the program will not execute.
 3) The file must be comma-delimited.

 # Schema File Requirements